reticulardev/xside/docs/overview.md

 looking at it for a while.
 Therefore, as providing windows with blurred backgrounds by default is not a priority, this has temporarily fallen out of the plans.

+## Conclusion
+As Qt Company progresses with CSD support, this project will be improved.
+And fortunately, it is now possible to obtain a usable and satisfactory result.
+The Widgets that were created are very flexible and easy to implement.